cf73/humanity/content/collections/books/childrens-books.1.md

     content:
       -
         type: text
+        text: 'In fact, we are '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'looking for young volunteers'
+      -
+        type: text
-        text: 'In fact, we are looking for young volunteers, anywhere in the world, who would like to take on the challenge of finding the best books, in any language, and helping develop this section into a place to discover new friends from across the planet.
+        text: ', anywhere in the world, who would like to take on the challenge of finding the best books, in any language, and helping develop this section into a place to discover new friends from across the planet.
 Please write us at peace@humanity.org if interested.'
   -
     type: paragraph
   -